example42/puppet-apt/README.md

         include apt              # Install and run apt

-- Force an apt-get update before the installation on any package (this is very useful but can create dependency cycles in certain conditions)
+- DO NOT Force an apt-get update before the installation on any package (this is very useful for seamless packages installations).
+Default true, set to false if you have dependency cycles (or place the apt class in earlier stages)

         class { 'apt':
-          force_aptget_update => true,
+          force_aptget_update => false,
         }